w3gw/CodeTopia/docs/CONTRIBUTING.md

 * Continuos Integration / Continous Development / Continous Deployment
 * Devops practises

-You might want to check these out.
+You might want to check those out.

 ### what programming languages are used in this project?